ditek/Netalyze/README.md

 The script can run multiple tests in sequence prompting the user before starting a new test.
 When all tests are over, the results are printed to stdout or saved to a file.

 Example result:

-_Note: `sudo` is required when running the ping test as we test with a very small interval which is not allowed for non-root users._

 ```sh
 $ sudo ./netalyze_aarch64 --ping-ip 1.1.1.1 --iperf-ip 127.0.0.1 --serial /dev/ttyUSB2